-Bailey, a Democrat, was the representative for Pennsylvania's 21st congressional district from 1979 to 1982.
+Bailey was the representative for Pennsylvania’s 21st congressional district and was a Democrat.
+He served from 1979 to 1982.

 Bailey is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).